Yarmouth & Acadian Shores Road Trip

 Argyle Township Court House, Argyle

-Take a guided tour of the oldest standing courthouse in Canada and designated National Historic Site.
-View the fully restored cell-clock, jail keeper’s quarters, furnished courtroom, grand jury room, and judges’ chambers.
+Take a guided tour through Canada’s oldest standing courthouse which is also a designated National Historic Site and see the cell block, jail keeper’s quarters, courtroom, grand jury room, and judges’ chambers.

 Museums & Galleries, Yarmouth

 Take a break and step into one of the many museums and galleries located within the Yarmouth and Acadian Shores region.
 Learn about local history and events when you visit the Firefighters’ Museum of Nova Scotia and the Yarmouth County Museum and discover exquisite artwork by local artists and artisans when visiting the Art Gallery of Nova Scotia Western Branch and Murray Manor Art & Culture House Gallery.

 Visit Cape Forchu Lightstation, an “applecore” style lighthouse near the town of Yarmouth and explore the grounds, walking trails, and interpretive and information centre where you can learn about the history of the lighthouse.
 Work up an appetite?
 Be sure to stop in at the Keeper’s Kitchen in the Lightkeeper’s house beside the lighthouse for fish & chips or the chef’s famous lobster roll.